 Underwire Is Stabbing You

 Many of us know the pain of an underwire escaping from the fabric and stabbing you – it’s the sign that your bra has run out of life.
 But If you are wearing your bra normally and there are no escaping wires, you should not feel any discomfort.
 If the underwire by your armpits is poking into your breast or catches your arm as it moves forward, you need a larger cup size.
 But if the underwire is poking into your armpit, you need a smaller cup size or a bra with shorter wires.
+Alternatively make sure you consider our collection of plus size non wired bras.

 Your Experience ‘Boob Spillage’